-In short, North Carolina is well situated to adopt a policy that would not only reap major benefits for its own citizens, but help build the solid, sustainable base of demand that will be required for ZEVs to become an economically viable alternative in the years to come.
+In short, despite its small size, New Hampshire is uniquely situated to adopt a policy that would not only reap major benefits for its own citizens, but help build the solid, sustainable base of demand that will be required for ZEVs to become an economically viable alternative in the years to come.

-6. POLICY RECOMMENDATIONS
+6. Policy Recommendations

-orth Carolina should join Massachusetts, New York, Vermont and Maine in adopting the California Low-Emission Vehicle II standards.
+ew Hampshire should join Massachusetts, New York and Vermont in adopting the California Low-Emission Vehicle II standards.

-Adoption of the LEV II standards and the ZEV requirement is one of the most effective steps North Carolina can take to protect citizens from the health dangers posed by air toxics, reduce the emission of smog-forming pollutants, and strengthen the state's long-term economic and environmental security.
+Adoption of the California LEV II standards and the ZEV requirement is one of the most effective steps New Hampshire can take to protect citizens from the health dangers posed by air toxics, reduce the emission of smog-forming pollutants, attain the state's goals for reducing greenhouse gas emissions, and strengthen the state's long-term economic and environmental security.